 |Contact this club|

-†Note that its website has not been updated since 2003.
+†Note that, when last checked, its website has not been updated since 2003.

 Some clubs are only active in the “winter” season (September to April) and do not operate during the “summer” season at all or do so only on a reduced basis, so induction and instruction of new members may or may not be available in that period.
 Enquiry with a club will provide details of their seasonal activities.

 Here’s a YouTube video about shooting in general.
 If you’re totally new to the sport it gives a good overview although it spends very little time on smallbore rifle shooting.
 (I hope it’s still available: apologies if not – it’s out of my control.)
 It lasts about 8 minutes.

 Traditional cartridge pistol shooting is banned in mainland UK and none of the clubs listed above has a range suitable for it anyway.
 However, see more on cartridge pistol shooting here as that’s not the full story.

 There are other clubs: Dunfermline, Dysart, Leven, Kirkcaldy, Glenrothes, Kinross & Milnathort and Perth to the north, and Alloa & District (shooting at Kincardine indoors and near Clackmannan outdoors), Callander, Larbert, Lanark, Larkhall and Claymore to the west.
 There are no longer any clubs in Glasgow itself, but there are clubs in Dumbarton and Greenock.
 Contact details for any of these clubs may or may not be available from the site administrator, but feel free to get in touch with any queries as he might be able to find out for you.

 Unfortunately, as far as this writer knows, there are no clubs in Lothian with the facilities either for shooting from a wheelchair or for acoustic shooting for the blind.